Name: Gastón Ignacio Martínez

 Where do you live?
 Puerto Iguazú, Misiones, Argentina

-Languages (In order of Fluency): Spanish, English, Portuguese, French, Italian, German, Russian, Swedish, Polish, Greek, Dutch, Romanian, Welsh, Irish Gaelic
+Languages (In order of Fluency): Spanish, English, Portuguese, French, Italian, Russian, German, Swedish, Polish, Greek, Dutch, Romanian, Welsh, Irish Gaelic, Egyptian Arabic, Hindi, Mandarin Chinese.

 1. What’s your story?
 How did you get into all these languages?